 The following is VERY important: Authors are requested to provide their figures in their native file format (e.g., Excel if they were created in Excel, Word only if they were actually created in Word, and definitely not TIFF or JPEG, except for photographs).
 This facilitates reformatting the figure labels, etc., without the typesetters having to completely redraw the figures, which can introduce major errors.

 Any table or figure that has been previously published or has a copyright owner requires a signed permission if it is to be included in the article.
 Signed permissions are required from the publisher.
 The signed permissions can be submitted at the revision stage.
 If the tables and/or figures require no permissions, please note this in a cover letter when the manuscript is submitted.

-For more information on open access options and compliance at SAGE, including self author archiving deposits (green open access), visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on open-access options and compliance at SAGE, including author self-archiving deposits (green open access) or SAGE Choice (gold open access), visit SAGE Publishing Policies on the Journal Author Gateway.

 Please note, the mission, publication format, production, and circulation require a number of format issues.
 Consideration of the manuscript for the journal requires that each is met exactly as specified.
 You may find the sheet useful as a checklist.
 Please note that the word and reference limits are strict.